 When potential clients contact Traub Law, they often ask questions about the legality or illegality of a firing decision.
-Below are answers to some of the most frequently asked questions.
+Below are answers to some of the most frequently asked questions we hear regarding employment law.
 After reading this page, feel free to contact my office with your own additional questions.

 Can my employer retaliate against me?

 Retaliation is a negative workplace consequence (firing, demotion, pay cut, etc.) as punishment for asserting your workplace rights.
 In most cases, it is illegal.
 That being said, it can sometimes be difficult to prove that an adverse employment action was due to retaliation rather than simply circumstance.
+You may be wondering, Do I have an employment law case?
 If you have reason to believe you were a victim of relation, you can speak to your manager or the Human Resources department.
 If the problem isn’t resolved or adequately addressed, you should speak to an attorney about your options.

 Can my employer fire me without cause (at will) in New Jersey?